Who are they?

 Company hopes to grow to 100 tutors working with hundreds of families across London, Surrey and internationally by 2024.
 At this point, they hope to set up the Katie Jayne Foundation, ‘which will offer free in-school support to help underprivileged children improve their oracy skills in London.’

 Money and small print

 One of the simplest models we’ve come across.
-A registration fee for clients of £120 (not paid until after first session), lesson costs vary slightly depending on different subjects taught.
-Prices range from £90 to £65 per hour, regardless of level, which includes all travel.
+A registration fee for clients of £120 (not paid until after first session), with clients charged £65 an hour for all tutoring, regardless of level, which includes all travel.
 Katie Jayne Tutoring takes £20 commission, which pleases tutors - ‘it works out about the same as I’d get for tutoring privately,’ said one (parents, don’t underestimate the value of this as a happy tutor is a good tutor).
 Tutors also get monetary incentives for referring qualified teachers.
 Parents and tutors sign standards T&Cs, with a 48-hour cancellation policy but there’s flexibility around this.
 Consultancy rates at the same hourly rate.

 This is a not for profit agency ‘as we are very keen to give back’ and 10 per cent of the profit from each session is used to support an educational project through their chosen B1G1 charity, with recent projects including bricks for a school being built in Uganda, teaching of skills for mothers in Tanzania, books for a year for a school in South Africa.

 ‘We provide a team of dedicated, experienced and qualified teachers and education professionals in order to supply the best tutoring.
 Clients benefit from excellence, collaboration, outstanding standards and an innovative team.
 Their children benefit from a stimulating, well-structured and achieving learning environment.’